 - Brush the tops with 2 Tablespoons heavy cream (or buttermilk) and sprinkle with coarse sugar.
 Bake for 15 minutes or until biscuits are golden brown on top.
 Remove from the oven and allow to cool for 10 minutes before assembling.

-- Make the whipped cream: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream, 2 Tablespoons granulated sugar, and vanilla on medium-high speed until soft peaks form, about 3 minutes.
+- Make the whipped cream: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream, 2 Tablespoons granulated sugar, and vanilla on medium-high speed until soft-medium peaks form, about 3 minutes.

 - Slice the biscuits in half and layer with strawberries and whipped cream.
 Serve immediately.